 Most job applicants have, at one time or another, felt frustrated with recruiters.
 Maybe you’ve been let down because you didn’t hear back about an application, or they told you there was nothing available but when you look at their website there are roles advertised that seem just perfect for you.

-All too often I hear of people like you and me whose CV has been ‘floated’ to a company without the individual’s permission.
-Do you really want your personal details sent anywhere?
-Who knows where they could end up?
+All too often we hear of people whose CV has been ‘floated’ to a company without the individual’s permission.
+Do you really want your personal details sent anywhere and everywhere?
+Who knows where they could end up!

-We are definitely not against people making money for quality service, but commission-driven recruiters have a vested interest in making a placement otherwise they won’t get their commission.
-This sometimes means the service they provide to unsuccessful candidates is not a high priority for them.
+We are definitely not against people making money for providing a quality service, but commission-driven recruiters have a vested interest in making a placement (otherwise they won’t get their money).
+This sometimes means the quality of service they provide to unsuccessful candidates is not a high priority for them.

 These are all very basic questions and every recruiter should be able to answer them straight off the cuff.
 They should not have to ‘um’ and ‘ah’ about their responses.
 If you don’t get the answers you are looking for, it’s probably time to find someone else to help you.

 To be considered for unlisted mining jobs, make sure to register with us so we have your details on file.